+By Prof. Andrea Krajewski

-With the new task Internet of Things, designers are confronted with radical paradigm shifts.
-Neither they should design objects, nor they are able to create mandatory experiences.
-Dominated by algorithms, the traditional design understanding becomes fuzzy.
-However, with their fundamental user orientation, designers are not only best prepared for a redefinition of design services for the IoT, they are wanted to envision the future.
+With the new task of designing the Internet of Things, designers are confronted with radical paradigm shifts.
+Neither should they design objects, nor are they able to create “mandatory” or controlled experiences.
+Dominated by algorithms, the traditional design understanding becomes fuzzy in IoT.
+However, with their fundamental user orientation, designers are not only best prepared for a redefinition of design services for IoT, they have the opportunity to envision the future.

-Letting the Object Go
+Letting the object go

-User centred design in short, stands for a design process, which focuses on users’ needs and wants.
-Since a couple of years under the label “UX-Design” (User Experience Design), it focuses as well on the experience of using products and services to meet a need or desire of a user.
+User-centred design is, in short, a design process which focuses on users’ needs and wants.
+Applied under the more recent label “UX design” (short for User Experience Design) it focuses also on the experience of using products and services to meet those user needs and desires.

-Whereas designing the usage of a concrete digital or tangible object always has the very closed stage of the human-machine-relationship in mind, experience design opens the scope to the time before, while and after the use of an object.
-As so far nobody ever defined how long is “before” and “after”, user experience design could be regarded as the designer’s responsibility for the embedment of products and services into the lives and memories of users, by adding practicability, joy and a medium for self-expression.
+Whereas designing the use of a concrete digital or tangible object always has the very closed stage of the human-machine-relationship in mind, experience design opens the scope to the time before, during and after using an object.
+Since nobody ever defined how long before and after, user experience design could be regarded as the designer’s responsibility for embedding products and services into the lives and memories of users by adding practicability, joy, and a medium for self expression.

-However, the concept of experience design calls for a radical different thinking of designers’ to the benefit of the users’ experiences.
-Those from now on no longer should concentrate solely on the product to be designed, but on the individual value chain of a user with a certain aim or need.
-It necessitates the concentration of processes in a whole, like “nourishing my family so that my kids stay healthy, although I have a full-time job“, instead of “how to operate a food processor”.
+However, the concept of experience design calls for designers to radically rethink their approach for the benefit of the users’ experiences.
+They should no longer concentrate solely on the product to be designed, but on the value chain of the individual user who has a certain aim or need.
+This means focusing on a whole process: Think “nourish my family so that my kids stay healthy, even though I have a full-time job“, instead of “how to operate a food processor”.

 But experience design is not solely a design matter.
-If business-strategies are not aligned with the bigger picture of selling better processes instead of better products, no designer can deliver experience design.
+If business strategies are not aligned with the bigger picture of selling better processes—rather than better products—then no designer can deliver real experience design.

-How is that associated to IoT?
-As IoT is not to be understood as a conglomeration of more or less smart objects, connected to the Internet, no designer should design an isolated IoT-Object, but rather the process it is embedded in.
+How does this apply to IoT?
+IoT should not be understood as a mere conglomeration of more or less smart objects, connected to the internet.
+No designer should design an isolated IoT object, but rather the process it is embedded in.

-Engaging the User
+Engaging the user

-As you could interpret the use of an object as a kind of micro-experience, it seems easy to design as well broader experiences, e.g. by adding service design to the mission.
-However the concept “experience“ is no such simple theoretical construct.
+If you interpreted the use of an object as a kind of micro experience, it would seem easy enough to design.
+Even broader experiences would be relatively simple to design, for example by adding service design to the mission.
+However, the concept of experience is no such simple theoretical construct.

-As of course experiencing (meant is the verb) happens in this one moment of use, an experience (meant is the noun) unfolds its whole value not before it has been brought in to the context of memories, dreams and emotions of an individual human.
+Experiencing (as a verb) happens in the one moment of use, an experience (as a noun) doesn’t unfold its full value before it has been brought into the context of memories, dreams, and emotions of an individual.

-Experiences are always individual and are created by nobody else than the user himself.
-In this connection psychologist and professor at the Ohio State University, Dr. Elizabeth Sanders, explicitly negates the term “experience design“: “There is no such thing as experience design.
+Experiences are always individual and are created by nobody other than the users themselves.
+Psychologist and professor at the Ohio State University Dr. Elizabeth Sanders even explicitly negates the term “experience design“: “There is no such thing as experience design.
 You can’t design experience because experiencing is in people.
 You can design for experiencing, however.
 You can design the scaffolding or infrastructure that people can use to create their own experiences.”
 (Sanders, 2001)

-Dr. Marc Hassenzahl, Psychologist and Professor at the University Siegen, considers things (and technology) as an omnipresent companion in our daily lives.
+Dr. Marc Hassenzahl, Psychologist and professor at the University Siegen, considers things (and technology) as an omnipresent companion in our daily lives.
 He ascertains that they “play a role as facilitator, creator and mediator of experiences.
 In retrospect, some of them will even define our selves. […] By that, technology gets its meaning through providing experiences, which in turn are crucial ingredients of our identities.“ (Hassenzahl 2010)